Troye Sivan Becomes An Ambassador For MAC Makeup

 In 2007, Troye became a YouTuber.
 That same year, he released his debut EP, Dare to Dream.
 It wasn’t for another five years until he released his second EP, June Haverly.

 He started to achieve chart success with his third EP release, TRXYE.
 It peaked at No. 2 in New Zealand and Canada while charting at No. 5 in the U.S. A year later, he released his latest EP to date, Wild.
-It topped the charts in Australia becoming the first EP ever to do so according to Noise 11.
+It topped the charts in Australia, becoming the first EP ever to do so, according to Noise 11.
 It peaked at No. 5 in the U.K., the U.S., and Ireland while entering the top 10 in Canada.

 At the end of 2015, Sivan released his long-awaited debut album, Blue Neighbourhood.
 The album charted highest in New Zealand, peaking at No. 3 while also going top 10 in Australia, the U.S., and Sweden.
 The single “Youth” went multi-platinum around the world and he re-released “Wild” as a single with Alessia Cara.